emanabdelfatah173/Donation-Smart-Contract/README.md

-# Donation-Smart-Contract
-A smart contract for receiving and managing ETH donations on the Ethereum blockchain.

 # Donation Smart Contract

-A simple and transparent Ethereum smart contract written in Solidity for accepting and managing donations.
+A simple and transparent Ethereum smart contract written in Solidity for accepting and managing donations on the Ethereum blockchain..

 ## Features